nemild/cli_for_full_stack/README.md

 ```

 ## [Sysadmin Basics](#sysadmin_basics)
-This section is for things related to user management, filesystem, or the general system.
+This section is for things related to user management, process management, filesystem, or the general system.

 #### sudo
 ```bash